Objects in GDL are usually created and used as binary objects with .gsm extension.

 use the following folder system to store all your libparts and data:

-- Library_src: a folder for your .xml source files
+- Library_src: a folder for your .xml or HSF source files

-- Library_images: for image files.
-This should be located in the same folder as your folder containing the .xml files, for convenience (the path of corresponding images is stored in the xml)
+- Library_images: for image files (only with XML format).
+This should be located in the same folder as your folder containing the .xml files, for convenience (the path of corresponding images is stored in the XML)